Supporting Our Families with Bursary Assistance

 Additional Bursary Assistance

-The Winnipeg Board of Jewish Education (WBJE) understands that circumstances may arise that affect a family’s financial status, including but not limited to:
+The Winnipeg Board of Jewish Education (WBJE) understands that circumstances may arise that affect a family’s finances, including but not limited to:

 – loss of employment;